owenvoke/arionum-documentation/docs/forks.md

 Implements masternodes which win blocks based on a Proof of Stake (PoS) system and will be used for project governance.

+## Unnamed (80500)

+_No official announcement._

+Gives block to GPU miners if block is taking too long.

 [arionum]: https://arionum.com